-Factors adjusted were age, month of blood draw, smoking history, occupational physical activity, education and serum retinol.
+Age and multivariable adjusted.
+Factors adjusted for were age, month of blood draw, smoking history, occupational physical activity, education and serum retinol.

-64. The same group also conducted a nested case-control study based on the US Prostate, Lung, Colorectal and Ovarian Screening Trial (PLCO) cohort of 152,810 men and women aged 55-74 years at baseline (Stolzenberg-Solomon, 2009).
-During the follow-up period (11.7 years) 184 incident cases of pancreatic cancer were identified and these were matched with 368 controls.
+63. The same group also conducted a nested case-control study based on the US Prostate, Lung, Colorectal and Ovarian Screening Trial (PLCO) cohort of 152,810 men and women aged 55-74 years at baseline (Stolzenberg-Solomon, 2009).
+During the follow-up period (11.7 years) 184 incident cases of pancreatic cancers were identified and these were matched with 368 controls.
 Blood samples and dietary information (including about use of supplements) were obtained at baseline.
 Odds ratios were estimated by conditional logistic regression, with adjustment for smoking and BMI.
-Vitamin D concentrations were non-significantly associated with pancreatic cancer (highest vs lowest quintile, >82.3 vs. <45.9 nmol/L, OR 1.45; 95%CI 0.66-3.15, $P{trend} = 0.49$ ).
+Vitamin D concentrations were non-significantly associated with pancreatic cancer (highest vs lowest quintile, >82.3 vs. <45.9 nmol/L, OR 1.45; 95%CI 0.66-3.15, $P{trend} = 0.49$).

-Table 4: Odds Ratios of pancreatic cancer according to levels of serum 25(OH)D (Stolzenberg-Solomon et al., 2009)
+Table 3.
+Odds Ratios of pancreatic cancer according to levels of serum 25(OH)D (Stolzenberg-Solomon et al., 2009)